Read with us in 2021

 You are welcome to join our Racial Equity Book Club on Facebook.
-Here’s what we are reading (or have read) this year:
+Here’s what we are reading this year:

 In this brilliant book, Isabel Wilkerson gives us a masterful portrait of an unseen phenomenon in America as she explores, through an immersive, deeply researched narrative and stories about real people, how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.